researchart/rose6icse/submissions/reusable/mathewSLACC/INSTALL.md

 ### Hardware
 * SLACC requires atleast 4GB of memory to function on smaller programs.
 Storage and number of processors vary based on the size of the targe code for clone detection.
 * For the CodeJam dataset used in the paper, we used a 16 node cluster 4-core AMD opteron processor and 32GB DDR3 1333 ECCDRAM.
 This took around 2 hours for SLACC to identify clusters in the dataset.

+### Database
+* Most of the data and meta-data used by SLACC is stored in MongoDB.
+We use [MongoDB 3.6](https://docs.mongodb.com/manual/installation/) for our experiments but it should work on later versions as well.
+* Set the environment variable **$MONGO_HOME** to the path where Mongo is installed.
+* When running `mongo`, ensure its running as a daemon(background process).

 ### Java
 * SLACC requires [JDK version 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 After downloading this version configure the environment variable **$JAVA_HOME** to the path where Java is installed.